SEN School Offer

 If your child has SEN, we will review their individual education plan every term and share the outcomes with you.
 If you would like to be more involved in your child’s education, speak to the class teacher as they will be able to advise you on your child’s personal strengths and weaknesses.

-We publish newsletters every term, ensuring parents know what to expect in the upcoming term and additional information is found on our website.
+We publish newsletters every month, ensuring parents know what to expect in the upcoming term and additional information is found on our website.
 We hold parents’ evenings twice a year to update all parents on their child’s progress but can offer additional meetings if you require them.

 13. Who can I contact for further information?